Board of Directors

 JON E. BRAITHWAITE

-Mr. Braithwaite has strong background in planning, LEED, Historic tax credits and project management.
+Jon Braithwaite has been Principal and co-founder of Atelier 11 Architecture since 1994.
+He has strong background in planning, LEED, Historic tax credits and project management.
 His careful coordination and attention to detail have lead to many repeat clients.
 Like all members of the Atelier 11 team, Jon has hands-on construction experience so that a practical and efficient set of drawings is given to the contractor.

 Gwen Miller-Goulder is a grant coordinator for Lynchburg City Schools at Linkhorne Elementary.
 She works with students, their families, and staff to provide educational & enrichment opportunities.
 She believes that ALL children and adults need to be exposed to cultural activities throughout their life.
 She has held various leadership roles in the Junior League of Lynchburg to help support the Lynchburg community.
 Gwen has her BA degree in political science from Virginia Tech.
 GO HOKIES!
 She is passionate about children, creativity, & cross-stitch.
 Gwen and her husband have called Lynchburg home for over 12 years.